 Colleagues should avoid all circumstances in which providing a gift or entertainment could present or create the appearance of a conflict of interest.
 If in doubt about a gift or providing entertainment, please speak in advance with the Business Conduct and Ethics team.
-Any gift, entertainment, or favor to a prospect, customer, or vendor with a value of greater than \$50 requires advance approval of the CCO or their designee by completing this Gift, Entertainment and Payment Disclosure Form, unless another policy applies and does not require such approval.
+Any gift, entertainment, or favor to a prospect, customer, or vendor with a value of greater than \$50 requires advance approval of the CCO or their designee which can be requested by submitting a Giving a Gift over \$50 Disclosure, unless another policy applies and does not require such approval.
 See, e.g., the Travel and Expense Policy and the Sales-Driven Event Activity Policy.